 Feeling that I had found my calling, I gracefully transitioned out of the family business and went into the full-time practice of Christian Science.
 Christian Science is a prayer-based method of helping others find spiritual solutions to the problems they face.
 And I have loved my work ever since.
 It has been a pure joy to help others find God and discover what is possible through prayer.

 I live with my wife, Kathy, in Richland, Washington, USA.
-We keep in close contact with our two twenty-something children who are out and about getting themselves established.
+We keep in close contact with our two children, and now two grandchildren, which are a delight to have around.